OCA/server-ux/barcode_action/README.rst

 Usage
 =====

-Actions must be configured with the following data in the context: \*
+Actions must be configured with the following keys in their context:

-model: Model where we can find the method (required) \* method: Method to execute (required) \* res_id: Id as base (optional)
+- ``model``: model where the method can be found (required)
+- ``method``: method to execute on that model (required)
+- ``res_id``: record id passed as the base of the method call (optional)

-The method must return an action.
-Installing this module with demo data will install a demo application that allows the system administrator to find a partner by the external reference encoded in a barcode.
+The configured method must return an action.
+Installing this module with demo data will install a demo application that allows the system administrator to find a partner by the internal reference encoded in a barcode.

 Go to *Settings / Find partners* and scan a barcode that contains the internal reference of an existing partner.
 As soon as you read the